upendrabhattarai/2023.11.01.CommandLineBasics/README.md

 ## File System Navigation

 Commands to navigate your file system are very important.
 You will be using them all the time.
-You won't remember every single command that you use, but these are the ones that you should remember.
+Below are some of the navigation commands that are used very frequently.

 | Command                             | Description                                                                       |
 | ----------------------------------- | --------------------------------------------------------------------------------- |